Apia: Administration

 Apia is part of the Tuamasaga political district and of election district Vaimauga 1,2,3,4 and Faleata 1,2, and 3.
 There is no city administration for Apia, as it consists of some 45 individual, independent traditional and freehold villages.
 Apia proper is just a small village between the mouths of the Vaisigano (east) and Mulivai (west) rivers, and is framed by Matautu and Vaiala traditional villages.
 Together with several freehold villages (no traditional village council), these 45 villages constitute "Downtown Apia".

 The Planning and Urban Management Act 2004 was passed by parliament to better plan for the urban growth of Samoa's built-up areas, with particular reference to the future urban management of Apia.
 The city's historical haphazard growth from village to colonial trading post to the major financial and business centre of the country has resulted in major infrastructural problems in the city.
 Problems of flooding are commonplace in the wet season, given the low flood-prone valley that the city is built on.
 In the inner-city village of Sogi, there are major shoreline pollution and effluent issues given that the village is situated on swamplands.
-The disparate village administrations of the Apia Urban Area has resulted in a lack of a unified and codified legislative approach to sewerage disposal.
+The disparate village administrations of the Apia Urban Area has resulted in a lack of a unified and codified legislative approach to sewage disposal.
 The significant increase in vehicle ownership has resulted in traffic congestion in the inner city streets and the need for major projects in road-widening and traffic management.
 The PUMA legislation sets up the Planning Urban Management Authority to manage better the unique planning issues facing Apia's urban growth.